AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-21-MITRE-ATT&CK.md

 From an attacker's side (red team), ATT&CK is used to plan realistic attack simulations — ensuring penetration tests cover the same techniques real threat actors use rather than just running automated scanners.

 From a defender's side (blue team), ATT&CK helps prioritize defensive controls, build detection rules in SIEMs, and measure how well your security stack covers known attacker techniques.
 Tools like MITRE ATT&CK Navigator let you visually map your detections against the full matrix to find gaps.

+## Key Terms
+- Tactic: the high level goal an attacker wants to achieve (e.g. Persistence, Lateral Movement)
+- Technique: the specific method used to achieve a tactic (e.g. T1053 — Scheduled Task for Persistence)
+- Sub-technique: a more specific variation of a technique (e.g. T1053.005 — Scheduled Task specifically on Windows)
+- ATT&CK Navigator: a web tool for visualizing and annotating the ATT&CK matrix
+- Threat Intelligence: using ATT&CK to map known threat actor groups (APTs) to their specific techniques